 Ivanhoe is a tiny town located in the state of Virginia.
 With a population of 501 people and just one neighborhood, Ivanhoe is the 333rd largest community in Virginia.

-Ivanhoe is a blue-collar town, with 39.04% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Ivanhoe is a town of service providers, farmers, fishers, or foresters, and production and manufacturing workers.
-There are especially a lot of people living in Ivanhoe who work in personal care services (32.27%), farm management occupations (20.32%), and food service (9.96%).
+When you are in Ivanhoe, you'll notice that it is more blue-collar than most other communities in America.
+44.92% of Ivanhoe’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Ivanhoe is a town of service providers, farmers, fishers, or foresters, and construction workers and builders.
+There are especially a lot of people living in Ivanhoe who work in personal care services (26.95%), farm management occupations (20.31%), and business and financial occupations (6.64%).

-Telecommuters are a relatively large percentage of the workforce: 32.27% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.95% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Ivanhoe doesn't have a public transportation system that people use for their commute.

 Ivanhoe is a very ethnically-diverse town.
 The people who call Ivanhoe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ivanhoe residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in Ivanhoe include Irish, German, African, Yugoslavian, and Other West Indian.
+Important ancestries of people in Ivanhoe include Irish, German, African, English, and Yugoslavian.

 The most common language spoken in Ivanhoe is English.
 Other important languages spoken here include Spanish and Italian.